Wojteg799/ML-Stellar-Data-Analysis/README.md

 2. Data cleaning and preprocessing
 3. Feature engineering.
 4. Model training and evaluation: building and comparing ML models to predict the star type.
+2. Data cleaning and preprocessing
+3. Feature engineering.
+4. Model training and evaluation: building and comparing ML models to predict the star type.
 5. Reproducible project structure: separation of raw data, processed data, notebooks, and production-ready Python modules in `src/`.

 The project is designed to mimic a real-world data science / ML workflow that i want to use for my portfolio